TrebuhD/AlienThumb/README.md

 # AlienThumb
 ### Publishes trending reddit submissions to a facebook page

+internet rule #24: Every repost is always a repost of a repost.

 Clone, run `node app.js`, go to localhost:3000/auth.
 That's it.